-Common Toilet Troubles & How to Address Them
+Common Toilet Troubles and How to Address Them

-The modern toilet is sometimes considered one of the essential parts to a healthy living, but the system itself, thankfully, is not that complex.
-When a toilet stumbles, for whatever reason, there are generally steps home owners can take to quickly remedy the situation.
+The modern toilet is sometimes considered one of the essential parts of healthy living, but the system itself, thankfully, is not that complex.
+When a toilet stumbles, for whatever reason, there are generally steps homeowners can take to quickly remedy the situation.
 Below are just a few examples of common problems and how to troubleshoot them.

 In order to troubleshoot the toilet, it is important to understand how it works.
 Fortunately, the process is fairly simple and most of the components are easily accessible.